How the Boys and Girls Clubs of Calgary use Peakon to elevate the wellbeing of support workers

 Peakon’s most impactful feature by far has been the ability for our leaders to get that real-time feedback and engage in a conversation directly with our people.

 For example, we’ve always been aware that we have higher turnover in our group homes.
 Through Peakon, we were able to see that our employees had concerns about wifi access.
 It was a very easy fix that made a huge difference.
-On an executive level, our CEO reads every single comment and does a lot of direct engagement with our employees to understand what they need and where our hotspots are so we can better support them as an organization.
+On an executive level, our CEO reads every single comment and does a lot of direct engagement with our employees to understand what they need and where our hotspots are so we can better support them as an organisation.

 Using feedback to support employee wellbeing in high-stress environments